bioinfo-core-BGU/neatseq-flow/README.md

 Installation & Execution
 ----------------------------

+### Installing NeatSeq-Flow

 The easiest way to install is by cloning the github repository:

 	git clone https://github.com/bioinfo-core-BGU/neatseq-flow.git

+### Installing dependencies

+NeatSeq-Flow requires the following non-standard python libraries: `yaml` and `bunch`.

+Installing them is performed with:

+	pip install yaml bunch

+If you are using your own installation of python, located at `/path/to/python-2.7/`, use the following:

+	/path/to/python-2.7/bin/pip install                \
+       --install-option="--prefix=/path/to/python-2.7" \
+       yaml bunc

+### Executing NeatSeq-Flow

 Execution is then done as follows: